 By now you’re probably curious as to what the surprise adventure was, am I right?
 The Outer Banks Visitor Center hooked us up with hang gliding lessons at the world’s largest hang gliding school, Woohoo!
 Funny thing- up until the week of vacation I had confused hang gliding with parasailing- a big oops!
 In my mind, I was going to be parasailing with someone else strapped with me, safely hooked onto a boat.
 Then my mom explained to me that we would be hang gliding, alone.
 Not strapped to anyone.
 Though tandem hang gliding is available that is not what we were doing.
 Nuts.
 Well, I’ve been skydiving before, so I figured if I could jump out of a plane I could probably jump off a dune.

-Learn to Hang Glide at Kitty Hawk Kites’ Hang Gliding Training Center
+You can learn to hang glide at Kitty Hawk Kites’ Hang Gliding Training Center.

 This is how it all went down.
 We show up for our hang gliding training with anxiety pretty high.
 Josh, my older brother who missed out on last year’s vacation and chickened out of skydiving with me because he’s afraid of heights, was pretty terrified by hang gliding.
 Funny because this dude is trained to squeeze through tight spaces and rappel down dark elevator shafts for a living.
 If he would’ve chickened out of this, I would’ve made fun of him for the rest of his life.
 No joke.
 Livea, who witnessed the shark with me during surfing, was also extremely nervous.
 Basically, we just all thought we were going to die.
 Which is dramatic to say the least, figuring we’re just jumping off the largest dunes along the east coast, but whatever.